 Science is a core subject so all students will study it.
-This will be a choice of Separate (triple) science or Combined (double) science.
+You have already made the choice of Separate (triple) science or Combined (double) science.

 Science will be taught by specialists in Chemistry, Biology and Physics.
 Both theory and practical work will be undertaken.